Gimloader/gimloader.github.io/src/content/docs/libraries/quicksettings.md

 next: false
 ---

 QuickSettings exposes an easy api to add a settings menu to your plugin.
 Settings are automatically saved when changed.
-The supported elements are `heading`, `boolean`, `number`, and `text`.
+The supported elements are `heading`, `boolean`, `number`, `text`, and `dropdown`.
 All options can be seen below.

 ## Usage